katungi/Node-CLI-Section/ReadMe.md

 ).argv;
 ```

-Finally, let's pass in out functions to enable the jokes and quotes to be displayed.
+Finally, let's pass in our functions to enable the jokes and quotes to be displayed.

 ```javascript
 const argv = require("yargs");